 Turn on Notifications Indicator

 Before getting started, you will want to make sure that you can see an indicator when notifications arrive.
-This is pretty simple and can be done via the Watch app on your iPhone.

 - Open the Watch app